 Q. What age groups can play?

-The INFC is organized by grade.
-1st and 2nd graders play in the Mighty Mites division.
-EYFA has individual teams for 3rd-6th grade.
+EYFA is part of the Indian Nations Football Conference (INFC) which is organized by grade.
+1st and 2nd graders play in the Mighty Mites division (8-man football rules).
+EYFA has individual 11-man teams for 3rd-6th grade.

 Q: When and where are games played?